 Chapter 1: The old life

-After years of hard work, I have my dream job.
+After years of hard work, I had my dream job.
 Working as a chef at my favorite restaurant.
 It used to be a small café across the street from my high school, but it has since expanded and moved.

 I knew that when I became a chef, this would be the place I wanted to be.
 Nooks and Crannies have become a popular and successful book café.